daguar/daguar.github.io/_posts/2014-03-17-etl-for-america.md

 And one of the foibles here is that many government staff -- particularly those at the high level -- lack the basic technical language to be able to understand the structure of the ETL problem and find and evaluate the resources out there.

 The fact that I can go months hearing about "open data" without a single mention of ETL is a problem.
-ETL is ; it's _how_ you open data.
+ETL is the pipes of your house: it's _how_ you open data.

 ### **ETL: a hard ^#&@ing problem**